-In terms of the provisions of Section 204 of the Act read with the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Board has appointed M/s Mehta & Mehta, Company Secretaries in Practice, Mumbai as the Secretarial Auditor for conducting Secretarial Audit of the Company for the Financial Year ended December 31, 2020.
+In terms of the provisions of Section 204 of the Act read with the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Board has appointed M/s Mehta & Mehta, Company Secretaries in Practice, Mumbai, as the Secretarial Auditor for conducting Secretarial Audit of the Company for the financial year ended December 31, 2021.

-The report of the Secretarial Auditor is attached as Annexure E. The Secretarial Audit Report does not contain any qualification, reservation or adverse remark except as detailed in MR-3 annexed to this Report.
+The report of the Secretarial Auditor is given in Annexure E. The Secretarial Audit Report does not contain any qualification, reservation or adverse remark.
 The Company is in compliance with the Secretarial Standards, specified by the Institute of Company Secretaries of India ('ICSI').